nammenam/neuromorphics/paper/thesis.typ

 Instead, the brain appears to use local learning rules.
 The most famous is Hebb's rule: "Neurons that fire together, wire together."

 A modern, measurable version of this principle is Spike-Timing-Dependent Plasticity (STDP).
-STDP is a learning rule that adjusts the strength (the "weight") of a synapse based purely on the *relative timing* of spikes between the pre-synaptic neuron (the sender) and the post-synaptic neuron (the receiver).
+STDP is a learning rule that adjusts the strength (the "weight") of a synapse based purely on the relative timing of spikes between the pre-synaptic neuron (the sender) and the post-synaptic neuron (the receiver).

 The rule is simple and local:
-- LTP (Long-Term Potentiation): If the pre-synaptic neuron fires *just before* the post-synaptic neuron (meaning it likely *contributed* to the firing), the connection between them is strengthened.
+- LTP (Long-Term Potentiation): If the pre-synaptic neuron fires just before the post-synaptic neuron (meaning it likely contributed to the firing), the connection between them is strengthened.
-- LTD (Long-Term Depression): If the pre-synaptic neuron fires *just after* the post-synaptic neuron (meaning it fired too late and did *not* contribute), the connection is weakened.
+- LTD (Long-Term Depression): If the pre-synaptic neuron fires just after the post-synaptic neuron (meaning it fired too late and did not contribute), the connection is weakened.

 This mechanism allows the network to learn correlations, causal relationships, and temporal patterns directly from the stream of incoming spikes, without any "supervisor" or global error signal.
 It is the biological alternative to backpropagation and a cornerstone of modern neuromorphic learning.
 ]

 #v(1em)
 === Neuron Models

+#serif-text()[
+Write about dynamical models and hoph bifucations, write about modes of firing depending on bifurcations ]

 #serif-text()[
 The biological neuron is the fundamental building block of the brain.
 The biological neuron consists of a cell body also called the soma, which contains all of the core machinery that other cells have, like the nucleus and mitochondria.
 However, it also has distinct structures: